 - After measuring experience for some time add it to your agreements you’re your service provider.
 Or even replace the current, traditional key performance indicators (KPIs) because they will, in many cases, prevent good employee experiences.

-If you wish to discuss this more, I’m more than happy to have a chat around employee experience and how to measure it.
-You can also meet up and hear more about our thinking and success at The Service Desk & IT Support Show (SITS) event in London on the 5-6 June.
+If you wish to discuss this more, I’m more than happy to have a chat around customer and employee experience and how to measure it.